-As HostNation is an introductory service, we do not accept responsibility for any relationships formed as a result of using our web site.
-To that end, please note that we hereby exclude all and any losses, liabilities, claims, damages, expenses or costs (whether as a consequence of our negligence or otherwise) arising directly or indirectly in connection with any content on or provided through the web site (including any relationship which is initiated by or results from use of the website).
+As HostNation is an introductory service, we do not accept responsibility for any relationships formed as a result of using our website.
+To that end, please note that we hereby exclude all and any losses, liabilities, claims, damages, expenses or costs (whether as a consequence of our negligence or otherwise) arising directly or indirectly in connection with any content on or provided through the website (including any relationship which is initiated by or results from use of the website).
 New volunteers should contact us for information regarding our liability insurance for active befrienders.

 At HostNation we will only collect, process and store information about you that you have willingly provided.
 We aim to be open about collecting this information and clear about what we will use it for.
 You do not need to give us any information to use our website, although as a result of your use of the website we may collect cookies and other related information (see below).

 We will not share your information with third parties or outside of the European Economic Area (EEA) without your permission unless we are legally permitted or required to do so.
 There are times when we may be forced to share your information with police, regulatory bodies or legal advisors without your permission (sometimes referred to as ‘breaching confidentiality’).